-Is Naples Safe for Gay Travelers?
+Is Naples Safe To Visit?

 Business Insider, for example, trashes the city and doesn’t consider the authentic charm and electric nightlife in the piazzas.
 Naples is quite safe, contrary to what you may read.
 This is especially true if you can slightly blend in with the locals.

 During my visit, there was absolutely nothing that made me feel unsafe in Naples.
 Granted, we know it’s not the safest city in the entire world, and so you should follow the same safety tips as you would in any other large urban area.

-Gay Naples: Where to Stay
+Naples Gay Travel: Hotels & Where to Stay

-Sorrento is much larger than the Amalfi Coast towns to the southeast, so you could easily add Sorrento as a completely separate stop to your Italian gay travel route if time permits.
+Sorrento is much larger than other towns of the Amalfi Coast to the southeast, so you could easily add Sorrento as a completely separate stop to your Italian gay travel route if time permits.